acend/argocd-basics-training/content/en/docs/_index.md

 * Die Entwickler beschreiben die Infrastruktur in bereits bekannten Formaten und Tools wie yaml und Git.

 Argo CD follows the GitOps pattern of using Git repositories as the source of truth for defining the desired application state.

+{{% alert title="Warning" color="secondary" %}}
+Argo CD provides a mechanism to override the parameters of Argo CD applications.
+[The Argo CD parameter overrides](https://argoproj.github.io/argo-cd/user-guide/parameters/) feature is provided mainly as a convenience to developers and is intended to be used in dev/test environments, vs. production environments.

+Many consider this feature as anti-pattern to GitOps.
+So only use this feature when no other option is available!
+{{% /alert %}}

 Kubernetes manifests can be specified in several ways:

 * [kustomize](https://kustomize.io/) applications
 * [helm](https://helm.sh/) charts